 No hiring efforts.
 As your contractor takes care of hiring the experts, there’s no need to bother oneself with employment issues.
 All you need is to find a good vendor.
 We’ll give some tips on that below.

 Quick start.
 R&D centers and remote agencies often have engineers that are between projects and can start working immediately.
-So if you have limited time, finding a remote team that specializes in your area of interest will probably be quicker than hiring your own.
+So if you have limited time, finding a remote development team that specializes in your area of interest will probably be quicker than hiring your own.

 - Measuring effectiveness.
 Assessing consistency, quality, and pace of your development project might not be easy, as you don’t have direct access to your team.
 It’s usually advised that clients manage their projects intensely, at least on a weekly basis.
 Guidelines for quality norms and processes can immensely help with that.